Fada397/SerialCodeGenerator/README.md

 - Generate serial codes in the format `COMP-YYYY-XXXXX`
 - Ensure uniqueness of generated codes
 - Easy to integrate into existing applications
-- Lightweight and straightforward PHP implementation
+- Lightweight and straightforward C# implementation

 ### Installation